-Flowers are great, but there is also much to say in favor of coleus plants (Plectranthus scutellarioides) and their magnificent colorful foliage.
-From mild to wild, coleus is available in many varieties featuring everything from plain but pretty pink leaves to multicolored stunners with various shades of green and purple on each leaf.
+Flowers are great, but there is also much to say in favor of coleus plants (Coleus scutellariodes, formerly Plectranthus scutellarioides, USDA zones 10-11) and their magnificent colorful foliage.
+From mild to wild, coleus plants are available in many cultivars featuring everything from plain but pretty pink leaves to multicolored stunners with various shades of green and purple on each leaf.
 They come in upright, rounded and trailing varieties, all of which look great.

 Best Uses for Coleus

-Although often thought of as a shade-loving plant, it's important to remember that there are over 600 varieties of coleus from which to choose.
-Many do like full shade or part sun but don't rule out coleus if you have a sunny spot to fill in your garden.
+Although often thought of as a shade-loving plant, it's important to remember that there are over 600 cultivars of coleus from which to choose.
+Many do like full shade or part sun but don't rule out sun-tolerant coleus cultivars if you have a sunny spot to fill in your garden.

 Upright and rounded coleus varieties make great border and foundation plants, while trailing coleus looks beautiful spilling over the side of a container or hanging basket.
 These colorful plants work well in groups or when used to complement or even contrast other plants.
 Group plantings of coleus are quite beautiful, but a single plant can provide a burst of unexpected color when put in just the right place.